arkachego/audiobook/Readme.md

 6. `yarn logs` is used to display the logs of a module in a container when the dockerized setup is running.
 To get the logs for the server module, we can execute `yarn logs server`.
 7. `yarn migrate` is used to create necessary tables and relations in the underlying **PostgreSQL** database.

-To launch the dockerized environment for the first time, please execute:
+To launch the dockerized environment **for the first time**, please execute:

 ```
 yarn setup && yarn build && yarn start && yarn migrate && yarn stop && yarn start
 ```

-For subsequent turn on/off requirements, just use `yarn start` and `yarn stop` command.
+For subsequent turn on/off requirements, just use `yarn start` and `yarn stop` commands.

 #### Front-End